-If you get well-educated to pass the four GED exams, you have demonstrated to command knowledge and skills at the level of graduating high school seniors.
+If you get well-educated to pass the four GED exams, you have demonstrated they command knowledge and skills at the level of graduating high school seniors.

-The four exams are rather rigorous tests so becoming well-prepared is absolutely required if you want to pass the four tests that, by the way, can be taken one by one.
+The four GED sub-exams are rather rigorous tests, so becoming well-prepared is absolutely required if you want to pass the four tests that, by the way, can be taken one by one.

 You can register for, pay for, and take the four exams one at a time.
 So you pay as you go.
 Prepare for one section if you wish, take and pass that subtest, and move on to the next part.

 GED education is offered by numerous Adult Basic Education (ABE) centers across the nation and also many community centers, churches, and charitable organizations offer support to adults looking to pass the GED exam.